1977 World Rally Championship

 The 1977 World Rally Championship was the fifth season of the Fédération Internationale de l'Automobile (FIA) World Rally Championship (WRC).
 The schedule was expanded by one event to 11, with some changes to the locations visited.
 Morocco was dropped from the schedule while new rallies were introduced in Quebec and New Zealand.

 Due to internal politics within the company, Lancia failed to mount a significant effort to capture a fourth consecutive Championship.
 Instead, corporate partner Fiat led the fight against Ford, ultimately triumphing in a tightly contested battle that lasted most of the year.

 From 1973 to 1978, the WRC only awarded a championship for manufacturers.
 Scoring was modified in 1977 to a more complex system including points both for overall and group placement.
 A car would still have to place in the overall top 10 to score points.

 In addition to the Championship for Manufacturers, the FIA began awarding the FIA Cup for Rally Drivers.
 A total of 20 events were part of this series, including all rallies of the WRC, the five coefficient 4 rallies from the European Championship and four FIA Special Events.
 Only the best 8 results were counted towards the title: five WRC rallies, two ERC rallies and one Special Event.

+Calendar

+Rounds that were only part of the FIA Cup for Rally Drivers are not officially recognised as WRC events.